netscalerconfig/netscaler/README.md

         * tcpProfileName
         * td

+* _NetScaler.add_vpn_vserver(self, name, servicetype, IPAddress, port, Attributes)_

+    Will create a VPN vServer of type "servicetype" using IPAddress and Port.
+ServiceType must be 'SSL'.
+Please refer to NetScaler documentation.
+This library will check that the IPAddress and port tuple is not used in the same config before.
+If so, it will generate an exception.
+    The accepted attributes are based on NetScaler firmware version 12.0.
+Attributes accepted must be of the form of a Dictionary and the keys are case sensitive.
+For documentation of each attribute please use NetScaler documentation.
+The list of accepted keys is:

+        * appflowLog
+        * authentication
+        * authnProfile
+        * cginfraHomePageRedirect
+        * comment
+        * deploymentType
+        * deviceCert
+        * doubleHop
+        * downStateFlush
+        * dtls
+        * httpProfileName
+        * icaOnly
+        * icaProxySessionMigration
+        * icmpVsrResponse
+        * l2Conn
+        * LinuxEPAPluginUpgrade
+        * Listenpolicy
+        * loginOnce
+        * logoutOnSmartcardRemoval
+        * MacEPAPluginUpgrade
+        * maxAAAUsers
+        * maxLoginAttempts
+        * netProfile
+        * pcoipVserverProfileName
+        * rdpServerProfileName
+        * RHIstate
+        * state
+        * tcpProfileName
+        * vserverFqdn
+        * WindowsEPAPluginUpgrade

 * _NetScaler.add_server(name, IPAddress, Attributes)_

     Will create a server.
 Checks of duplicate IP addresses will be done before registering the object in the config.